peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

  * <i>mapper</i>: This parameter controls which data types are eligible for Plain-Old-Data deserialization and includes custom converters from CBOR objects to certain data types.

- * &lt;T&gt;: The type, class, or interface that this method's return value will belong o.<b>Note:</b> For security reasons, an application should not base this parameter on user input or other externally supplied data.
-Whenever possible, this parameter should be either a type specially handled by this method (such as `int`  or `String`  ) or a plain-old-data type (POCO type) within the control of the application.
+ * &lt;T&gt;: The type, class, or interface that this method's return value will belong to.<b>Note:</b> For security reasons, an application should not base this parameter on user input or other externally supplied data.
+Whenever possible, this parameter should be either a type specially handled by this method (such as `int`  or `String`  ) or a plain-old-data type (POCO or POJO type) within the control of the application.
 If the plain-old-data type references other data types, those types should likewise meet either criterion above.

 <b>Return Value:</b>